mayankmittal29/FileHub--Portable-User-Interfaced-Network-File-System/README.md

 - **IP Address and Port Recording:**
   - Include IP addresses and ports in the log for traceability.
     - **Solution:** IP addresses and ports involved in each operation are stored in the Naming Server.

-## Assumptions
+## Assumptions 🤔

 1. Until the client receives a response (either positive or negative), they cannot send another command.
 2. When the client runs the code, it first asks for an ID.
 After running the code, this ID needs to be assigned to the client.
 Note that the same ID cannot be given to two clients.
 3. Whatever is written to the file is sent by the client only once, at the beginning.
 4. Before starting the storage server, create an empty directory, paste the file, and then start the server.
 5. The file must have an extension (e.g., a.txt).
-6. Do not read/write a file larger than the buffer size defined in header.h.
+6. Do not read/write a file larger than the buffer size defined in `header.h`.
 7. Since TCP is used, assume that the last transaction will be the only one, and an acknowledgment is sent along with the last action.
 8. Cannot read an empty file.
 9. Run SS in D1->D2->D3->D4....

-## Resources
+## Resources 📚

 - [1st resource](https://chat.openai.com/share/5c5b5d7b-e497-4f62-8e28-98829f1c1662)
 - [2nd resource](https://chat.openai.com/c/ce337eb1-4953-46d9-8756-ba3294fa46fe)
 - [3rd resource](https://chat.openai.com/share/f37acea8-6bf3-4e18-9710-301f3f26948c)